sainathmamde/Docker_SPARC/README.md

+This docker has both R and Python installed with all necessary basic packages.

 # What is Docker?
 Docker is a software system that uses containers.
 Containers are isolated user-defined instances that operate as separate computers and have various levels of restricted access to the host computer's resources (e.g., shared folders).
 More than one container can run simultaneously on a host, communicating with the host and other containers.